-Pittsburgh, Pa.
-(93.7 The Fan) – The Pittsburgh Steelers are preparing for, what likely will be, a crazy crowd in Orchard Park, New York this Sunday at Highmark Stadium.
-Rookie running back Najee Harris says he’s never really experienced anything like that, even dating back to his college days.
+PITTSBURGH (93.7 The Fan) – Steelers preparing for what likely will be a crazy crowd in Buffalo on Sunday.
+Rookie Najee Harris says he’s never really experienced anything like that.

-Though he played at tough stadiums while playing at the University of Alabama, Harris points out that crowd advantage won’t be a big factor.
+They played at tough stadiums at Alabama, but Harris points out that crowd advantage wouldn’t be a big factor.

 “Not to brag or nothing, but it wouldn’t last that long,” Harris said with a smile about the crowd impact.

-“I love competition,” Harris said on Friday.
-“I love going to other people’s stadiums [with our] backs against the wall.
-It’s always fun to see their faces and their eyes in the stands.
+“I love competition,” Harris said Friday.
+“I love going to other people’s stadium.
+Backs against the wall.
+It’s always fun to see their faces and their eyes in the stands.”

 “You can silence that crowd.
 It’s the best feeling.
 I always want to play away.
 It’s the most fun.”

-The 23-year-old had a couple handfuls of snaps in the preseason, rushing for 42 yards on 13 attempts in three games.
-What does he believe a NFL regular season game will be like?
+He’s had a couple handfuls of snaps in preseason games.
+What does he believe a NFL regular-season game will be like?

 He admitted at Alabama, even with a task master like head coach Nick Saban, you could get away with things because of the talent advantage the Crimson Tide had.

 “A lot of guys ask ‘what is the difference between Alabama and the NFL?’”
-Harris explained.
+Harris said.
 “At Alabama you got a lot of guys, I’m not trying to say it’s a disadvantage, but it’s a disadvantage.
-To go to the NFL where it’s more, like, fair.
+To go to the NFL where it’s more, like, fair.”

-“You got to be even more specific and detailed in your work [in the NFL].
-It’s not going to be a Heisman winner, a Biletnikoff winner [next to you].
+“You got to be even more specific and detailed in your work (in the NFL).
+It’s not going to be a Heisman winner, a Biletnikoff winner (next to you).
 I’m not saying we don’t have guys here, it’s more fair.
 There is more detail in your work.
-Knowing you have to give 200% every time and every rep matters.
+Knowing you have to give 200% every time and every rep matter